-An allowance of £10 million has been made in the calculation of the technical provisions and the statutory estimate of solvency for possible changes to the benefits that may be required to ensure that the Scheme provisions in respect of Guaranteed Minimum Pensions do not unlawfully discriminate between male and female members (consistent with the approach taken in 2018).
+An allowance of £10 million in total has been made for the possible changes to the benefits that may be required to ensure that the Scheme provisions in respect of Guaranteed Minimum Pensions do not unlawfully discriminate between male and female members.
+The technical provisions and statutory estimate of solvency include an allowance of £7 million for this purpose, and £3 million is allowed for as a current liability in the Scheme's Financial Statements as at 31 March 2024 in respect of back payments.